As the old business adage goes, “You can’t manage what you don’t measure.” This is especially true when it comes to marketing.

 Leveraging data to inform your decision-making and to give you a more precise understanding of the impacts of your efforts will always give you an advantage over competitors who aren’t doing so.
 Additionally, you can use your analytics findings to benchmark against your competitors or the industry as a whole to see where you’re succeeding and what areas need improvement.

 Taking the Next Steps in Your Marketing Analytics Journey

-If you want to gain a deeper understanding of marketing analytics and how it can be applied to making more strategic business decisions, start with Harvard’s Professional Development Program, Marketing Analytics: Strategies for Driving Business Results.
+If you want to gain a deeper understanding of marketing analytics and how it can be applied to making more strategic business decisions, start with Harvard DCE’s Professional & Executive Development program, Marketing Analytics: Strategies for Driving Business Results.
 Through interactive sessions, case studies, and group exercises, you can learn more about how to leverage marketing analytics, how to use consumer data, how to tell a story from your data, and how analytics can help a brand grow.

 Not only can it position you for career growth, it’ll position you for the future of business.